 Since its introduction in 2011, the "concession right" scheme, in the field of public-private partnership (PPP) and private finance initiative (PFI) projects, has undergone further development.
 The concession right scheme is a scheme that enables a public entity to confer upon a private entity concession rights to operate and maintain existing facilities by financially relying on users' fees.
-The leading examples of where concession rights have been granted are Sendai Airport and Kansai and Osaka International Airports, further detail of which is set out in question 1.2 below.
-Expectations are that in the coming years water supply services, sewage services, highways and other airports will also become subject to the concession right scheme.
+The leading examples of where concession rights have been granted are Kansai and Osaka International Airports as well as Fukuoka Airport, further detail of which is set out in question 1.2 below.
+In 2018, the Water Supply Act was amended to enable the concession right scheme in the water supply services area to be utilised more easily.
+Expectations are that in the coming years water supply services, sewage services and highways will also become subject to the concession right scheme.

-12 What are the most significant project financings that have taken place in your jurisdiction in recent years?
+1.2 What are the most significant project financings that have taken place in your jurisdiction in recent years?